issp-center-dev/ODAT-SE-template/doc/en/source/solver.rst

 Predefined functions
 ================================

-``2DMAT-Functions`` module provides ``Solver`` that computes a predefined benchmark function :math:`f(x)` for evaluating the performance of search algorithms.
+ODAT-SE-template module provides ``Solver`` that computes a predefined benchmark function :math:`f(x)` for evaluating the performance of search algorithms.

-Each function is implemented as a class that can be used for a direct solver of 2DMAT.
+Each function is implemented as a class that can be used for a direct solver of ODAT-SE.
 The predefined functions are listed as follows.

 - ``Quadratics``